riastrad/cyberbspace/posts/2019/review-the-aleph.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slug }}/index.html
 ---

-This was my first introduction to Borges - or as his translator affectionally refers to him through the footnotes "JLB" - aside from the errant short stories I read spasmodically on the internet c.2007-11.
+This was my first introduction to Borges - or as his translator affectionately refers to him through the footnotes "JLB" - aside from the errant short stories I read spasmodically on the internet c.2007-11.
 Back when I had more time to read random short fiction on the internet.